liubotsvetkov/lmapd_interface/README.md

 # OpenWrt LuCI Support for the LMAP Daemon
 Interface enabling configuration of the LMAP daemon through the OpenWrt LuCI WebUI.

-I have provided a working OpenWrt image containing lmapd and the UI for lmapd, built using client-side rendering.
+I have provided a working OpenWrt image containing lmapd and the UI for lmapd, built using client-side rendering approach.

 ### Installation
 - Use OpenWrt buildroot to compile an OpenWrt image